sirkitree/hublog-ng/README.md

 * `~/my-awesome-site/hublog-ng/js/jquery.autosize.js` - used to resize the new post textarea as you type
 * `~/my-awesome-site/hublog-ng/js/marked.js` - from https://github.com/chjj/marked used for markdown preview
 * `~/my-awesome-site/hublog-ng/js/underscore.js` - required by github.js

+3. Copy your default layout (_layouts/default.html) to new.html
+* `~ $ cp ~/my-awesome-site/_layouts/default.html ~/my-awesome-site/_layouts/new.html

+4. Edit your new.html layout and add in the following directives to the body tag:
+* `data-ng-app="app" data-ng-controller="AuthCtrl"`